Redefining the future of nursing

 The Executive Dean provides leadership of the Seattle, Bothell and Tacoma nursing programs.
 The Bothell and Tacoma academic program directors oversee operations at their campuses in collaboration with the Executive Dean.
 Historically, nursing on the campuses have shared professional accreditation and curriculum, but have operated independently in many ways.
 In 2017, changes in the Washington Administrative Code required a new governance model in which the Executive Dean was required to more directly ensure all three campuses had adequate educational facilities, equipment, technology and administrative and instructional personnel.
 The campuses have begun planning to implement these changes.

-- Dr. Tatiana Sadak Interim Associate Dean for Academic Affairs
+- Dr. Tatiana Sadak, Associate Dean for Academic Affairs

-- Dr. Butch de Castro, Associate Dean for Diversity, Equity and Inclusion
+- Dr. Monica McLemore, Interim Associate Dean for Diversity, Equity and Inclusion

 - Dr. Linda Watts, Interim Dean for the School of Nursing and Health Studies